CodingAvenue/codestop-course-db-in-php/content/BindingMethods/BindingMethods.facts.md

 - The `PDOStatement::bindValue()` method binds a value to a parameter.

 - The `PDOStatement::bindParam()` method binds a parameter to a variable.
-The variable is bound as a reference and will be evaluated once the `PDOStatement::execute()` is called.
+The variable is bound as a reference and will be evaluated when the `PDOStatement::execute()` is called.

 The example code below shows how to execute a prepared statement that uses `PDOStatement::bindParam()` and `PDOStatement::bindValue()`: